Mamena2020/nodemi/README.md

       npx nodemi make:resource UserResource
    ```

-   The Resource will be created in the resources directory
+   The Resource will be created in resources directory

    ```
       import Resource from "../core/resource/Resource.js"